daniel-stafford/Oh-My-Scripts/README.md

 ### readscript.sh

-Simple script showing the read input function (demo for a colleague)
+Simple script showing the read input function (demo for a colleague).

 ### wifi-connect.applescript